 It was in May 2006 when I took my first memorable airplane ride bound for Albay, my humble hometown.
-When the pilot announced the landing, I was so thrilled glimpsing the majestic Mayon Volcano, the fleeting clouds, and the clear blue sky.
-When I stoop down, these mass of mounds caught much my attention because it looked like Bohol’s Chocolate Hills.
-I got so curious, why on earth this natural wonder hasn’t been discovered yet?
-I weaved a sigh wishing that this may be added soon to Albay’s roster of famous tourist attractions.
+There was a tinge of fear when the plane took off but then excitement ruled the day.
+When the captain announced the landing I was mesmerized glimpsing the majestic Mayon Volcano and when I stooped down, I saw mass of mounds that resembled Bohol’s Chocolate Hills.
+An overwhelming curiosity had taken hold of me.
+This is a unique natural wonder but why it hasn’t been discovered yet so it will be added to Albay’s roster of famous tourist attractions.

 Instead of a usual dinner date in a restaurant with romantic ambiance and music for our 18th wedding anniversary, I coerced my hubby to climb Taal Volcano and see the famous Crater Lake.
 He was hesitant at first but later I smiled in delight when he nodded his approval.
 Meaning it was yes!
 And because our kids were grown up and physically fit, we enjoined them to embark on this exciting adventure.